It is relatively easy to confuse these two reading genres. They seem virtually identical at first glance.

 Science fiction narratives are fixed firmly in reality.
 The plot structure, the description of the setting, and the disposition of the characters are inspired by the real world.
 The world of science fiction merely embellishes existing technologies to their fullest extent.

-Take space travel for instance.
+Take space travel, for instance.
 In actuality, the world has barely scratched the surface in terms of space exploration.
-Science fiction is able to illustrate space exploration at its fullest potential, with planet colonization and interplanetary transportation.
+Nevertheless, science fiction can illustrate space exploration at its fullest potential, with planet colonization and interplanetary transportation.

 Fantasy lies on the opposite end of the spectrum.

 In stark contrast to science fiction, not every facet of fantasy has a basis in reality.
-Certain elements of fantasy are based on the imagination instead.
+Some aspects of fantasy are based on imagination instead.

 For example, the concept of magic could never possibly exist in the real world.
 Producing physical matter from thin air defies reality.
 No amount of advancement in science or technology could bring this phenomenon into the real world.